Weymouth F.C.: Early years (1890–1939)

 Weymouth Football Club were founded in 1890 and played their first game on 24 September.
-After thrice-winning the Dorset Junior Cup, they helped found the Dorset League.
+After winning the Dorset Junior Cup three times, they helped found the Dorset League.
+They first reached the national stages of the FA Cup in 1905–06 when they lost 12–1 to Gainsborough Trinity.
 Weymouth joined the Western League in 1907–08, embracing full-time professionalism following their 1923 win and joining the Southern League.
 However, by 1928–29, debts had mounted and the club withdrew, resuming as an amateur club.
 They climbed back up the table and reached the Premier League and then folded for five years and reformed.

-1939–1987
+The Glory years (1939–1987)

 The Weymouth Recreation Ground was requisitioned in 1939 due to the Second World War—football only resumed in 1947 when the club reformed semi-professionally.
+In 1949 they lost 4–0 at Maine Road (as Old Trafford was being rebuilt) to Manchester United in the FA Cup third round, then in 1962 they reached the fourth round where they lost 2–0 at Deepdale to Preston North End.
 Soon achieving promotion back into the Southern League, they were champions in the 1964–65 and 1965–66 seasons.
-They share the distinction of playing all twenty seasons in the Premier Division prior to league re-organisation with Telford United and Yeovil.
+They share the distinction of playing all twenty seasons in the Premier Division prior to league re-organisation with Telford United and Yeovil Town.
 On 28 February 1967, Weymouth player Dick Keith, who had played in the 1958 World Cup for Northern Ireland, was killed in a building site accident.
+In the FA Trophy, Weymouth have reached the quarter-finals twice, doing so in 1973–74 and 1976–77.